yongsen/SignFi/README.md

 | [videos/](https://wm1693.box.com/s/ptdahj91p3uaxm49fz24b398xxzu7yl7) | This folder contains the videos for 276 basic sign words.
 These videos are used for the participant to learn and perform sign gestures during data collection. | 105.9MB |
 | [README.md](https://wm1693.box.com/s/jx4t4aeg5gm3xhnh8v5ooj7cr6qb3xgv) | Readme | 5KB |

 Both downlink and uplink CSI traces are included for the 276 sign words in the lab and home environments.
 Only downlink CSI traces are used in the paper.
-CSI traces are collected using the [802.11n CSI Tool](http://dhalperi.github.io/linux-80211n-csitool/).
+CSI traces are collected using the <a href="http://dhalperi.github.io/linux-80211n-csitool/" target="_blank">802.11n CSI Tool</a>.
 Please check the paper for more details about experiment setup, measurement procedure, WiFi settings, etc.

 ## An Example